Size matters, but not in the way you might think.

 Best for: Entryways, living room focal points, spa bathrooms, executive offices, gallery-style displays.

-Extra-Large Amethyst Clusters (15+ lbs)
+Extra-Large Clusters (15+ lbs)

 Extra-large amethyst clusters represent museum-quality specimens with cathedral-like formations and exceptional color depth.
 These investment pieces require intentional placement on reinforced surfaces or pedestals and deliver unmatched visual drama.